smok-serwis/smok-client/docs/index.rst

 SMOK devices are devices that consist of a bunch of pathpoints (eg. a single MODBUS register) that can be queried and written to by [SMOK](https://smok.co).

+What `smok-client` does for you is:

+* Automate pathpoint management
+* Client-side archiving and macro execution

 Indices and tables
 ==================